Pulsation of quantum walk between two arbitrary graphs with weakly connected bridge: Main Theorem

 where $\theta(\epsilon)$ is the declination of the eigenvalue of $U(\epsilon)$ that has the largest real part except $1$ given by

-\end{theorem} Here, Theorem \ref{thm: prob} implies that the pulsation depends only on the number of arcs.
-Thus, it can be considered that this phenomenon is a universal property of quantum walks on finite graphs.
+\end{theorem} Here, Theorem \ref{thm: prob} implies that the pulsation depends only on the number of arcs, which is independent of detailed adjacency information of each graph and also the connected place of the bridge between them.
+Thus, it can be considered that this phenomenon is a universal property of Grover walk on finite graphs.